espnet/espnet/README.md

 is required before setup.

 ### Error due to ACS (Multiple GPUs)
-When using multiple GPUs, if the training freezes or lower than expected performance is observed, verify that PCI Express Access Control Services (ACS) are disabled.
+When using multiple GPUs, if the training freezes or lower performance than expected is observed, verify that PCI Express Access Control Services (ACS) are disabled.
-Larger discussion can be found at: [link1](https://devtalk.nvidia.com/default/topic/883054/multi-gpu-peer-to-peer-access-failing-on-tesla-k80-/?offset=26) [link2](https://www.linuxquestions.org/questions/linux-newbie-8/howto-list-all-users-in-system-380426/) [link3](https://github.com/pytorch/pytorch/issues/1637).
+Larger discussions can be found at: [link1](https://devtalk.nvidia.com/default/topic/883054/multi-gpu-peer-to-peer-access-failing-on-tesla-k80-/?offset=26) [link2](https://www.linuxquestions.org/questions/linux-newbie-8/howto-list-all-users-in-system-380426/) [link3](https://github.com/pytorch/pytorch/issues/1637).
 To disable the PCI Express ACS follow instructions written [here](https://github.com/NVIDIA/caffe/issues/10).
 You need to have a ROOT user access or request to your administrator for it.

 ### Docker Container